Lane Kenworthy, The Good Society

 The cost of room and board averages about $10,000 for US college students, and tuition-free college won’t do away with these costs.
-Moreover, many Americans will continue to want to attend private colleges, which won’t be tuition-free and may in fact continue to get more expensive.75 Consequently, many American students will continue to have to take out loans.
-(The same is true in Sweden, where students pay no tuition and yet the average college graduate owes about $20,000 in student loans.76) In the late 1990s we created a program that allows income-based repayment of student loans: the lower the student’s income after college, the smaller the portion of their loan debt they are required to pay back.
+Moreover, many Americans will continue to want to attend private colleges, which won’t be tuition-free and may in fact continue to get more expensive.77 Consequently, many American students will continue to have to take out loans.
+(The same is true in Sweden, where students pay no tuition and yet the average college graduate owes about $20,000 in student loans.78) In the late 1990s we created a program that allows income-based repayment of student loans: the lower the student’s income after college, the smaller the portion of their loan debt they are required to pay back.
 This program was enhanced in 2007 and 2010, and it could be expanded further.
-We also could lengthen the loan repayment period to 20 or perhaps even 30 years.77 A big help would be to automatically enroll college students in this program rather than requiring them to find out on their own and then wade through a complicated application process in order to utilize it.
+We also could lengthen the loan repayment period to 20 or perhaps even 30 years.79 And it would help to automatically enroll college students in this program, rather than requiring them to find out about it on their own and then wade through a complicated application process in order to utilize it.

 The total cost of these two efforts to increase college affordability would be around 0.5% of GDP.

-Since the late 1960s, affirmative action programs for university admissions and employment have promoted opportunity for women and for members of racial and ethnic minority groups.78 Not surprisingly, as these programs have been cut back or ended in recent decades, some of that progress has been reversed.79 Affirmative action should continue, but with family background as the focal criterion.80
+Since the late 1960s, affirmative action programs for university admissions and employment have promoted opportunity for women and for members of racial and ethnic minority groups.80 Not surprisingly, as these programs have been cut back or ended in recent decades, some of that progress has been reversed.81 Affirmative action should continue, but with family background as the focal criterion.82

 Employment is front and center in the American ethos.
 Self-sufficiency and self-realization via paid work are at the core of the “Protestant ethic” that shaped the country in its early years and the “American dream” that has animated it since the mid-1800s.